Building software that works

 at every layer.

-My strongest work lives in the backend.
-I enjoy designing systems that handle real constraints: concurrent users, persistent state, consistent logic across multiple clients.
-My featured project, a distributed multiplayer Battleship application, reflects this — it's not just a game, it's an exercise in synchronization, turn-based state management, and building something that behaves predictably under pressure.
+On the development side, I care about reliability over novelty.
+I enjoy designing systems that handle real constraints — concurrent users, persistent state, consistent logic across multiple clients.
+My featured project, a distributed multiplayer Battleship application, reflects that: it's an exercise in synchronization, turn-based state management, and building something that holds under pressure.
+I'm always curious about how a system works at every level, from the database schema to the API contract to what the user actually sees.